 A U of D Jesuit graduate has learned to feel compassion for the victims of injustice and has a sense of urgency to implement societal changes which will assist such victims in protecting their rights and human dignity.
 He is involved in public service and feels an obligation as a Christian to participate in the building of a humane, civic and ecclesial community in a way that respects the pluralism of that community.

 We offer this kind of education because we want our students to do well, but also to make a difference in their world.
-When the first Jesuit schools were founded more than 450 years ago, their goal was to do God's work, to work with others for the good of all in the service of the Kingdom of God.
+When the first Jesuit schools were founded 470 years ago, their goal was to do God's work, to work with others for the good of all in the service of the Kingdom of God.
 Jesuit education helps students to realize that talents are gifts to be developed, not for self-satisfaction or self-gain, but rather, with the help of God, for the good of the entire human family.
 "Ad Majorem Dei Gloriam," for the greater glory of God.

 Theodore Munz S.J.